 Which brings me once again to emotional baggage.
 The new mantras: “keep only those things that bring you joy.
 Less is more.
 If you haven’t worn it in a year, out it goes.” make sense.
 My response?
 I have lived with less for a long time now.
 And even though I stuff the odd extra bar of soap in my purse, or resist our “if you buy a shirt, toss a shirt” rule, I know we are the picture of "living lite".

 We envision when we have a home again it will be small.
 And we will be very careful to fill it with just what we need and love, and no more.
-It will be enlightening to go through our 10’ x 15’ foot storage unit and witness five years later what we thought at that time what our most precious possessions were.
+It will be fascinating to go through our 10’ x 15’ foot storage unit and reveal what we thought were our most precious possessions five years ago.
 At this point, we’ve paid far, far more in storage fees than the monetary value of what’s inside that steel cage!
 But I also know as we excavate each box that we will be able to choose to keep only those things that we are willing to haul into our next phase of life.

 And I can also say with some certainty, that I may drop my entire suitcase, unpacked, at The Salvation Army depot on the way home from the airport - and never look back!